How to Become an Opening Act for a Major Artist

 If you want to become an opening act for a major artist, it helps to know your target headliner.
 Also, network with other singers, managers and agents whilst building a strong portfolio.

 Have you thought about become an opening act for a well-known artist?
 It’s a great way to boost your music career, but how do you get in contact with the headliner or their management?
-What’s the process and overall etiquette?
-Here are some helpful tips that will help you figure out the right route for you.
+What’s the process and overall opening band etiquette?
+Here are some helpful tips on how to become an opening act for a major artist.

 Before you lay out your plans for lining up an opening act gig, make sure that you are ready for this big step.